RedFurryDemon/BlasphemousModdingNotes/README.md

 ### Introduction
 These notes are subjective, they quite possibly *don't* cover all possible tools and options, and I take no responsibility for you accidentally fucking up your install and/or saves.
 I started writing them first and foremost for my own reference, given that the modding documentation for Blasphemous was practically nonexistent.
 Needless to say, they're still extremely incomplete.

+A large part of this file is written in the form of a tutorial, mainly because that makes it much easier for me to write.

 Notably, no prior image editing/coding experience is necessary to follow these notes (although it's certainly useful).

+### Basic terms
+Modding and code/asset editing use specific terminology; here I provide a short overview of some basic terms I'll be using in these notes.

+*Alpha* - image transparency
+*Asset* - image, video, sound, or other file used for something in the game (for example, an NPC, level design, etc.); in broader terms, any file used by the game
+*Vanilla* - unmodded, original game or assets

-### Folder structure
+### File and folder structure
 For the purposes of these notes, I will be using the following folder structure and names:
 ```
 Steam\steamapps\common\Blasphemous (= ROOT folder)
---Blasphemous_Data (= DATA folder; vanilla folder which holds game data, obviously)
+--\Blasphemous_Data (= DATA folder; vanilla folder which holds game data, obviously)
+--\--\data.unity3d (vanilla file containing )
-----Managed (vanilla .dll files)
+--\--\Managed (vanilla folder with .dll files)
+--\--\--\Assembly-CSharp.dll (vanilla file containing game logic and generally extremely important stuff)
-------Mods (added when copying edited .dll files from Output)
+--\--\--\Mods (added when copying edited .dll files from Output)
---Blasphemous_Data_BACKUP (unedited copy of vanilla game data, in case of a fuckup)
+--\Blasphemous_Data_BACKUP (unedited copy of vanilla game data, in case of a fuckup)
---Goodies (vanilla folder with additional stuff like the official artbook or comic)
+--\Goodies (vanilla folder with additional stuff like the official artbook or comic)
---Modding_Code (modding API, and any mod source code)
+--\Modding_Code (modding API, and any mod source code)
---Modding_Graphics_Export (unpacked data.unity3d, and unedited .png images exported from it)
+--\Modding_Graphics_Export (unpacked data.unity3d, and unedited .png images exported from it)
---Modding_Graphics_Import (edited .png images, and .psd or .xcf source files)
+--\Modding_Graphics_Import (edited .png images, and .psd or .xcf source files)
---Modding_Tools (includes Save Editor and various other things)
+--\Modding_Tools (includes Save Editor and various other things)
 ```
 The two `Modding_Graphics_` folders are irrelevant unless you want to mod the sprites (that is, graphic assets).